Risk Assessment and Treatment Process

 Select controls for treatment of the risks

 If the residual risk is accepted by management this is recorded.
+If the residual risk score is not accepted further mitigation would be required.

 An asset is broadly defined as ‘anything, which has value to an organisation, its business operations and its continuity’.
 If the confidentiality, integrity or availability of an asset is compromised then there will be an impact felt by the business or other stakeholders.